holochain/docs-pages/src/pages/get-started/index.md

 The first three steps basically involve setting up the test network with the application.
 Each test cleans up after itself so that subsequent tests are working with a clean slate.
 So we are going to have to implement some of those same steps in the test that we will be writing.
 Let's add that part first.

-At the bottom of the comment.test.ts file, let's add:
+At the bottom of the comment.test.ts file, add in:

 ```javascript
 test('should not create a Comment longer than 140 characters', async () => {